Learn more about S corporations and how to create one.

 The members of a standard LLC are considered self-employed.
 They’re compensated by receiving their share of profits from the LLC, but they can’t be employed by the LLC.
 Being self-employed means paying self-employment taxes (about 15.3%) on all profits they receive from the LLC.
 This is more than the taxes they’d pay when working for someone else because their employer would pay part of them.

 When the members elect S corp status, though, they can be compensated in two ways, by receiving their share of the profits and by being paid as an employee.
 Once they do that, they only pay self-employment taxes on their salary and not the profits they receive.
-This can add up to thousands of dollars.
+(Of course, this is only for self-employment taxes; LLC members still must pay income and other applicable taxes on their profits.)
+This can add up to quite a lot for certain profitable LLCs.
 To get a better idea, check out our page for calculating your S corp taxes.